There are multiple paths to Croatian citizenship. Each path has different requirements and milestones you must achieve to qualify.

 - International treaties

-This guide is solely focused on how someone can apply for Croatian citizenship based on descent (lineage).
-It is called prirođenje or stjecanje hrvatskog državljanstva prirođenjem in Croatian.
-To be extra clear, we are referring to people with Croatian ancestors in a straight line such as parents, grandparents, great-grandparents, etc.
+This guide is solely focused on applying for Croatian citizenship based on descent (lineage).
+This is called prirođenje or stjecanje hrvatskog državljanstva prirođenjem in Croatian.
+To be extra clear, we are referring to people with Croatian ancestors in a straight line, such as parents, grandparents, great-grandparents, etc.

 If you are interested in obtaining Croatian citizenship under another scenario, check out our full citizenship guide here.